Atlanta, GA · Entrepreneur · Mentor

 Your people are everything.
 The rest is infrastructure.

-Every team I've built, every company I've run — the real asset was never the product or the market.
+Every team I've built — the real asset was never the product or the market.
 It was the people.
-I've never been right about anything more consistently than this.
+I've never been right about anything more consistently.

 05